 Learning more about your cat's eyes in general can you determine if he's healthy.
 Let's break down each part of the eye to find out what constitutes normal and what doesn't.

 The iris is the colored part of the eye.
-Cats usually have some variety of green, yellow, or blue eyes.
+Cats usually have some variety of green, yellow or blue eyes.
 Occasionally, a cat will be "odd-eyed"; each eye is a different color.
 If you notice changes in your cat's iris or the appearance of splotches of other colors, contact your vet.
 It's not unusual for the iris to change with age.
-Old cats' irises may take on a "Swiss cheese" look, as if they're falling apart -- although they aren't!
+Old cats' irises may degenerate and take on dark, freckle-like spots, but this isn’t always a sign of trouble.

 The "white" of the eye is officially known as the sclera.
 Obviously, this should be white (perhaps with some small blood vessels visible).
 Yellow or "bloodshot" sclera, ulcers or splotches of color, and signs of damage (like scrapes or bruises) are indicators of trouble.